varchasviv/NYPD-Bias-Detection-Using-Supervised-Learning/README.md

 # File Guide

-To read our final report, refer to CORRECT VERSION -Data Comp - Team 322.ipynb or
+To read our final report, refer to CORRECT VERSION -Data Comp - Team 322.ipynb or Data Comp - Team 322.pdf